hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

     Ensure that you specify the [permissioning contract interface](../../HowTo/Limit-Access/Specify-Perm-Version.md) being used when starting Besu.

-## Permissioning management Dapp
+## Permissioning management dapp

-The [Permissioning Management Dapp] provides view and maintain access to the allowlists.
+The [permissioning management dapp] provides view and maintain access to the allowlists.

 !!! tip

     Before v1.2, the management interface used Truffle, now deprecated.
-For an improved user experience, use the Dapp.
+For an improved user experience, use the dapp.

 ### Allowlists